vedantchimmad/Testing_Tutorial/1.Introduction/README.md

 ---
 ### What is testing ..?
-Process of finding the defects in a software
+* Process of finding the defects in a software
+* Verifying the functionality of an application according to customer requirement
+*
 ### Types of testing
 1. Manual testing
 2. Automation testing